keremciu/cv/index.md

 ###### Stack: React / Angular1 / GulpJS / Sketch

 - Built iPad and mobile applications with Angular1/React and Cordova.
-- Helped product team for analyze, wireframe and design phases.
+- Helped the product team for different phases like business analyze, wireframing and design.
-- Made interfaces with GulpJS for internal tools.
+- Made simple interfaces with GulpJS for internal dev tooling.
-- Acted as a technical-lead in the team, joined many client meetings.
+- Acted a technical supervisor and joined many client meetings as I worked in several web projects.

 `Apr 2014 - Oct 2014`
 __Online People__, London
 _Frontend Developer & Designer_
 ###### Stack: Angular1 / Cordova / Grunt / Sketch

-- Built a hybrid web application from the ground up; transitioning it from a facebook app into to cross-device app.
+- Built a hybrid web application from stratch.
+Transitioned a facebook app into a cross-device app.
-- Designed all assets of the application and company.
+- Designed all design assets of the application and the company itself.

 `Oct 2010 - Dec 2012`
 __YCEO__, Istanbul
 _Frontend Developer_
 ###### Stack: jQuery / Core Javascript / CSS3 / Python / Django

-- Implemented client-specialized design on top of our theme system on Django View Layer.
+- Implemented Client specific designs on top of our theme system on Django View Layer like custom Shopify themes.
-- Developer jQuery components like slider, cart and check-out components.
+- Developed reusable jQuery components like slider, cart and checkout components with good animation constraints.

 `Jan 2010 - Oct 2010` __Bilginet Bilisim__, Istanbul
 _Frontend Developer_
 ###### Stack: jQuery / CSS / PHP / mysql / ASP

-- Implemented client-specialized design on table-based html template.
+- Implemented Client specific designs on top of basic HTML tables.
-- Developed login and cart components with jQuery AJAX on top of bad-structured html.
+- Developed reusable Login and Card component by using jQuery and AJAX.
-- Developed a facebook application which provides our clients to show their products on their facebook page.
+- Developed a facebook app which works as a tab on our clients facebook pages to show their e-commerce products.

 ### Contact